gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 4. Is completing the Test Preparation course help the students in performing better.
 5. Does the quality of lunch the students consume leaves an impact on how they perform.

 Finally, based on the analysis a prediction model will be trained to predict how the students will perform given the factors influencing their performance and will also evaluate the performance of the model.
-A more detailed step-wise analysis of the same project can be found [here]
+A more detailed step-wise analysis of the same project can be found [here](https://github.com/gaurav-arena/Students-Performance-Analysis-and-Prediction)

-## Exploring the 'StudentPerformance' dataset.
+## Exploring the 'Students Performance' dataset.

 ```python